 - Learn about whiskey with a trip to the world-famous Talisker Distillery.

 - Visit the Fairy Pools – the island’s famous colourful waterfalls.
 You could even take a dip if you’re feeling brave!

 Why visit Norwich?

-We spent a very enjoyable weekend in Norwich in 2020.
+We spent a very enjoyable weekend in Norwich a few years ago.
 If you’ve done all the standard ‘city breaks’ in Britain, head to Norwich for a trip with a difference.
 Tourists usually visit Norwich castle, the cathedral, the Great Market, and perhaps take a trip out to the Sainsbury Centre, Norwich Aviation Museum or the Norfolk Broads National Park.